KyleWynne/AthleteDB_CPSC408/README.md

 # instructions
 run FrontEnd.py
-interact with the tkinter interface for all functions \n find different quirks and proper use instructions on the "About Page" \n The only place you will need to alter the root password is the AddObjects.py file \n
+interact with the tkinter interface for all functions, find different quirks and proper use instructions on the "About Page", The only place you will need to alter the root password is the AddObjects.py file, the database dump is in a file called data-dump.sql I looked through and saw our view mentioned but I do not know if it'll build correctly

+# dataset
+The dataset was built by us, we attempted to have an AI build a dataset but it would not build anything accurate or usable so we abandoned the AI and found the data ourselves

 # Sources
 https://stackoverflow.com/questions/7546050/switch-between-two-frames-in-tkinter